 Admission fee ￥800 (adults)

-3. Sado island
+3. Visit Sado island

 The island is also home to a number of different type of onsen.
-Other attractions on the island include a former goldmine, the Osada Skyline (a beautiful mountain road with scenic views) and Senkaku Bay.
+Other attractions on the island include a former goldmine, the Osada Skyline (a beautiful mountain road with scenic views), and Senkaku Bay.

-4. Ski slopes of Yuzawa
+4. Ski the Slopes of Yuzawa

 Yuzawa is known for its long ski season and deep powder snow.
 The snow brought from the Sea of Japan to inland Niigata is of great quality and comes in great quantity.
 Overnight snowfall of more than 1 meter is not unusual in the area!
 There are some 20 snow resorts in the vicinity of Yuzawa town, all with their own own features.
-Some are more suitable for families with children, others meet the more experienced skiers and boarders needs.
+Some are more suitable for families with children, and others meet the more experienced skiers and boarders needs.
 However, most of the resorts are not particularly great for advanced skiers and snowboarders that are on the search for off-piste adventures and powder snow.
 Gala From the Yuzawa train station there are shuttle buses available to all resorts.

 Most places also offer great onsen facilities, the area is known for its many onsen and public bathhouses.
 Another product famous to the area is sake and at Echigo Yuzawa Station you can try about 100 different local sake!